microsoft/FaceSynthetics/README.md

 Some images also include hands and off-center distractor faces in addition to primary faces centered in the image.

-The Face Synthetics Dataset is licensed under the license found in EULA.txt
+The Face Synthetics Dataset is licensed under the license found in [LICENSE.txt](LICENSE.txt).

 ## Downloading the dataset